Armley Hippo: Dating the bones

 For a long time there was some question as to the dating of the bones: There have always been concerns about the dating of these bones.
 Denny recorded that they were all discovered within a small area and that some were still articulated.
 He concluded that the bodies had not travelled far after death.
 A workman told T. P. Teale, who went to the site with Denny, that querns had been found in an adjoining field at about the same level.
 He wrote a paper suggesting that the animals were alive after the last glaciation and possibly during Roman times.

 Historically the bones were difficult to date due to a gelatine coating which had been added, probably at the time of discovery.
 More recently, a molar sample from the skeleton was more precisely dated to 130,000–113,000 (or 130,000–117,000) years ago – during the Ipswichian interglacial period when a warm climate suited the hippopotamus.

 By 1878, theories that early Man co-existed with the Yorkshire hippopotamus were being confirmed.
 For example, at Victoria Cave, near Settle, North Yorkshire, evidence of Paleolithic Man was found alongside hippopotamus bones in the same stratum.

+Modern theory says that the skeleton dates to the last interglacial (Eemian) around 130,000 to 115,000 years ago.
+Hippopotamuses have been intermittently present in Britain during interglacial periods.

 Mount and display

 The larger bones were originally displayed unmounted on tables, as for example in 1853 at the Leeds Philosophical Society's annual conversazione.
 In 1862, when the museum was rehoused in the extended Philosophical Hall in Park Row, it was planned to display as many different mammals as possible in the same area, to facilitate public understanding of Linnaean taxonomy.
 Professor Richard Owen gave the inaugural speech at the opening of this extension, in which he expounded on this plan, which included the bones of the Armley Hippo.

 In 2008, 25 bones of the skeleton were taxidermy-mounted by James Dickinson, and the exhibit has since been displayed at Leeds City Museum.
 Brian Selby of Leeds City Council said: It’s extraordinary to think that Leeds was once home to animals like hippos and hard to imagine how different the world must have been at that time.
 We’re very lucky to have a specimen like this on display here in Leeds, which gives us a glimpse into a bygone age and brings home just how much history we have all around us.

-In May 2022 the skull of another ancient hippopotamus, donated to Leeds Museum from Salford Museum in 1982, was the subject of a BBC news article.
+In May 2022, the skull of another ancient hippopotamus, donated to Leeds Museum from Salford Museum in 1982, was the subject of a BBC news article.
 Following preparations for its display, it was discovered that one of the teeth had gone missing amongst specimens held in Leeds City Museum.
 The skull is to be displayed alongside the Armley Hippo.